ethereumjs/ethereumjs-monorepo/README.md

 #### `npm run build`

 Produces `dist` files for all sub-packages.
-This command can be scoped
+This command can be scoped.

 #### `npm run build:tree -- --scope @ethereumjs/blockchain`